 - What does intersectionality mean in your own life?
-What "identity categories" do you identify with, and how does that affect the way others interact with you? - What role does the media play in elections?
+What "categories" do you identify with, and how does that affect the way others interact with you? - What role does the media play in elections?
 Create your own campaign poster/social media post! - What voting inequalities are present today?
 Name 2-3 specific barriers to get to the polls that are present in your community.
 How does this relate to intersectionality?
-Share a 5-minute summary of what you have learned with your troop or other group of individuals interested in the topic.
+Share a 5 minute interested in the topic.